ccarner/COMP90082-RS-2021/Front_end/README.md

-# There are two different ways to setup frontend
+# There are two different ways to setup frontend in local machine

 ### 1. Setting up frontend without Docker